AkshitMehra1/AkshitMehra1/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science Engineering at Maharaja Agrasen Institute of Technology, Delhi.\
+🎓 &nbsp;I have studied Computer Science Engineering at Maharaja Agrasen Institute of Technology, Delhi.\
 🌱 &nbsp;I'm interested in Software Development, Machine Learning and Data Science.\
 ✍️ &nbsp;In my free time, I like to automate stuff and solve challenging problems.\
 📄 &nbsp;You can have a look at my [Résumé](https://drive.google.com/drive/folders/14hOFekzw42i3uwwV6PJGduxfdKXu9naV?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!